metatensor/metatrain/docs/src/getting-started/custom_dataset_conf.rst

 - ``test_set``
 - ``validation_set``

-Each section can follow a similar structure, with shorthand methods available to simplify dataset definitions.
+Each section can follow a similar system, with shorthand methods available to simplify dataset definitions.

 Minimal Configuration Example